valence-corp/sprite/docs/_tutorials/1_introduction.md

 #### What's next?
 ---

-The next step in this tutorial is to explore the installation process.
+The next step in this tutorial is briefly explains the installation process.